trungvose/angular-tetris/README.md

 I built this game dedicated to:

 - For anyone that grew up with Tetris as a part of your memory.
-It was definitely my childhood memory and I hope you enjoy the game as well.
+It was my childhood memory and I hope you enjoy the game as well.
-- For Angular developer community, I have never really see a game that built with Angular and that's my answer.
-Using Akita as the underlying state management really helps me to see all of the data flow, it is great for debugging.
+- For the Angular developer community, I have never really seen a game that built with Angular and that's my answer.
+Using Akita as the underlying state management helps me to see all of the data flow, it is great for debugging.
 I wanted to see more Angular game from you guys 💪💪💪

 ## How to play